DOUBLE CHOCOLATE BROWNIE CAKE

 - For a lighter, airy brownie, fold in ½ cup whipped aqua fava – approx. ¼ cup aqua fava liquid from a can of chickpeas or 1 egg white if preferred.

-- Undercooking the cake a little makes for an even moister cake.
-Just be sure to cool and chill before slicing.
+- Undercooking the cake a little makes for an even moister brownie.
+Be sure to cool and chill before slicing.

 SERVING OPTIONS: